LukeGall/Level-4-Solo-Project/timelog.md

 * *3 hour* Set up of firebase storage and dealing with errors of sending and downloading objects

 ## 25 Nov 2020
+* *1.5 hour* Parsing function to turn the downloaded data back into the correct types
+* *2.5 hour* uploading and downloading done.
+15 default puzzles have been created and uploaded